-Mo Farah splits with coach Alberto Salazar and will return to Britain
+Mo Farah splits from coach Alberto Salazar and will return to Britain

 -